Swayam-Burde/gesture-translator/README.md

 pip install -r requirements.txt
 ```

-##  Usage Guide

-This project is truly "Bring Your Own Gestures".
-To make it work, you must execute the pipeline sequentially.

 ### Step 1: Data Collection
 Run the data collection script to record your hand doing specific gestures:
 ```bash